-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 3 / 1 Per study period: 42 / 14
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

 Prerequisities: ÚMV/LCO/10 and (ÚMV/MAN1c/22 or ÚMV/MAN2d/22 or ÚMV/FRPb/19)

 To complete the course, it is necessary to demonstrate the ability to formulate definitions and theorems from the lectured material, to demonstrate the proofs of theorems and to solve selected problems of convex resp. nonlinear programming.